Immigration Law

 Warning Signs of Immigration Scams

 Any promises that sound too good to be true probably are.
-You may be talking to a scammer if someone offers:
+Some possible red flags that you may be talking to a scammer include:

-According to the United States Citizenship and Immigration Services (USCIS) and the Federal Trade Commission (FTC), the following are the most common ways that scammers cheat people who need help with their immigration cases.
+According to the United States Citizenship and Immigration Services (USCIS) and the Federal Trade Commission (FTC), the following are some common immigration scams that target individuals seeking assistance with their immigration cases.

-The United States government has uncovered fraud when people pose as “immigration consultants” or “legal professionals” and offer to process applications for Temporary Protected Status (TPS).
-Only lawyers can practice immigration law.
+The United States government has uncovered fraud when people pose as “immigration consultants” or “legal professionals” and offer to process immigration applications for Temporary Protected Status (TPS).
+Only lawyers and DOJ-accredited representatives can practice immigration law in the United States.
 Beware of immigration consultants or notarios who may be putting your money and legal status at risk.

-Another trick is the offer of a visa or quick legal status if you have been in the U.S. for more than 10 years.
-These may even be people who claim to be with a lawyer’s office, legal representatives, or notaries that guarantee legalizing undocumented immigrants through a 10-year visa.
+Another trick is the offer of a visa or lawful permanent resident green card if you have been in the U.S. for more than 10 years.
+These may even be people who claim to be with a lawyer’s office, legal representatives, or notaries who guarantee legalization of undocumented immigrants through a 10-year visa.

 Most of the time, they ask for a very large sum of money for their service, between $7,000 and $25,000.
-They may claim the money depends on the complexity of the process.
+They may claim the money depends on the complexity of the immigration proceedings.

 In the United States, notary publics are not attorneys, nor are they authorized to represent cases related to immigration law.
-Notary publics are individuals who perform other functions, such as authenticating the signing of a document.
+Notaries public are individuals who perform other functions, such as authenticating the signing of a document.
 Their functions cannot guarantee immigration benefits or obtain a Social Security number.

-In some Latin American countries, notarios have legal expertise and carry out some legal work.
-However, notaries in the United States cannot practice law.
+In some Latin American countries, notarioshave legal expertise and carry out some legal services.
+These misrepresentations continue in some immigrant communities in the U.S. However, notaries in the United States cannot practice law.

 It is a common type of fraud when a notary public promotes themselves as a legal representative for immigration and offers advice to resolve a case.
 They will also try charging you as if they were a certified attorney in the U.S.